updated in 2018

 I know that this sounds a bit like the clichés I’m usually eager to avoid, but I recognize a few specific italian characteristics in my parenting style, but on the other hand I can identify particular german, swiss, dutch and english ones as well.

-I want my children to be quite independent, take their own decisions and learn the consequences (I like the love&logic approach).
+I want my children to be quite independent, take their own decisions and learn the consequences (I am a trained love&logic parent).

 When it comes to food, I want it to be as fresh as possible.
-Even if this means for me to wake up early in the morning or to cook twice a day.
+Even if this means for me to wake up early in the morning or to cook twice or three times a day.
 I want my children to have fresh home made food.
-I don’t like processed food at all and prefer keeping it simple and fresh. – And I prefer the cucina mediterranea (although I must confess that especially during the winter period I also like German or Swiss dishes a lot! )
+I don’t like processed food at all for so many reasons… – And I prefer the cucina mediterranea (although I must confess that especially during the winter period I also like German or Swiss dishes a lot! )

-My children learn to be organised and to be on time, because it’s a sign of respect.
-I also like them to be polite, respectful, but not in a way that they say things they don’t think.
+My children learn to be organised and to be on time, because it’s a sign of respect in the Netherlands, Germany, Switzerland … I also like them to be polite, respectful, but not in a way that they say things they don’t mean.
 I don’t want them to be nice at any cost (see here).
 I don’t expect them to sit quietly at the table for hours while I have a conversation with my friends (not as the one described in Pamela Druckermann’s book). – I’m quite strict but not inflexible.

 I don’t give any kind of physical punishments.
-I tells my children about the consequences of their behaviour and encourage them to think about their decisions.
+I tell my children about the consequences of their behavior and encourage them to think about their decisions.
 I can raise my voice and am very determined.
 Some consider I’m too strict, but I prefer my kids knowing the boundaries.

 Something I’ve noticed and that made me smile is, that when I get upset or if I want my children to do something quickly, I talk in Italian; it seems more natural to me.
 And I can talk faster than when I talk German. – My children always know that if I talk Italian, things get serious.